Sand Dunes, Sunny Strolls & City Sights: A Romantic Escape in Southern Portugal

 Begin by exploring the unspoilt, stunning beaches of Comporta before heading inland to the endless cork oak forests, rolling farmlands and elegant wine estates of the Alentejo.
 Travel onwards to Lisbon, one of Europe's most attractive and accessible capitals, rich in architectural wonders.
 Conclude your journey by exploring the golden sands and majestic clifftops from one of our favourite boutique hotels.

 After you have cleared customs and collected your luggage, you will pick up the keys to your hire car.
-It's an hour and a half drive to Sublime Comporta, your first stop, so you'll arrive just in time for lunch.
+It's then a 90-minute drive to your hotel, so you'll arrive just in time for lunch.
 We recommend dropping your bags off at the hotel and then driving 15 minutes into town to have a long lunch in a local restaurant.
 The afternoon is yours to enjoy; we recommend taking full advantage of the salubrious spa, wafting (technical term) between the sauna, steam bath and indoor and outdoor adults-only pool for the remainder of the day.

 This morning you will hop back into your hire car and drive a few miles down the road to the beach.